A Canadian restaurant was closed after it accepted dog photos instead of vaccination proof

 Alberta requires indoor diners to show proof of vaccination, a negative test within the last 72 hours, or a letter of medical exemption.
 Cities across the United States, too, are instituting new restrictions on indoor dining as the spread of the highly transmissible omicron variant has caused covid cases to surge.
 Starting this week, customers 12 and older must have gotten at least one dose of a coronavirus vaccine to dine inside a restaurant in Washington, D.C., and beginning Feb.
 15, indoor diners must be fully vaccinated.
 Philadelphia, Boston, Minneapolis and St. Paul all have new vaccine requirements for indoor dining.
 They join cities including New York and San Francisco, which adopted such mandates last year.

-Some restaurants are opting to shut down their indoor dining operations and go back to takeout-only instead.
-Rise Bakery in Minneapolis this week alerted its customers that its dining room would close, citing the new requirements.
+Some restaurants are opting to shut down their indoor dining operations and go back to takeout-only.
+Rise Bagel in Minneapolis this week alerted its customers that its dining room would close, citing the new requirements.
 “We have made the tough decision to once again stack up our tables & chairs,” the restaurant wrote in a Facebook message.
 “We regret that we can’t offer you a place to dine at this time.”

 An email seeking further comment was not immediately returned, but the restaurant later commented on the post, explaining that “this decision was the best way to help our small and already strained team.”
-Many restaurants were already facing staffing shortages, and a number of eateries have closed temporarily due to positive cases among staff or potential exposures.
+Many restaurants were already facing staffing shortages, and a number of eateries have closed temporarily because of positive coronavirus tests among staff or potential exposures.

-Since restaurants have reopened to indoor dining after the closures that marked the early-pandemic era, restaurant workers have often struggled to do their normal jobs while enforcing such rules as masking and social-distancing, a dynamic that can create conflict with customers.
+Since restaurants have reopened to indoor dining after the closures that marked the early-pandemic era, restaurant workers have often struggled to do their normal jobs while enforcing such rules as masking and social distancing, a dynamic that can create conflict with customers.

 Workers are having to take on roles that go way beyond their job descriptions, says Teofilo Reyes, chief program officer for the Restaurant Opportunities Centers United, which advocates for better wages and working conditions in the industry.
 “If you were hired to be a server, it shouldn’t be your job to be a security enforcer,” he says.
-His organization has had reports of workers being harassed merely because of their own mask-wearing, he noted, and confronting customers and asking them to comply with rules — whether its masking or showing proof of vaccination — can be dangerous.
+His organization has received reports of workers being harassed merely because of their own mask-wearing, he noted, and confronting customers and asking them to comply with rules — whether it’s masking or showing proof of vaccination — can be dangerous.

-Management should offer training, and have someone on hand who can handle customers who resist, he said, so the servers and hostesses are not dealing with them on their own.
-And he recommends that restaurants do what they can to communicate the rules to patrons, so that would-be diners do not take out their frustrations on employees.
+Management should offer training and have someone on hand who can handle customers who resist, he said, so the servers and hostesses are not dealing with them on their own.
+And he recommends that restaurants communicate the rules to patrons so that would-be diners do not take out their frustrations on employees.

 In Washington, the Big Board, a burger joint located along the popular H Street district, appeared openly defiant of the new rules requiring restaurants to check proof of vaccination starting Jan.
 15. “As has always been the case for us, everyone is welcome,” the restaurants tweeted ahead of the date.
 “This rule applies yesterday, today and tomorrow.
 Hopefully we’ll see you January 16th.”